Recap / Cowboy Bebop Session 20 "Pierrot le Fou"

 - Slasher Smile: Take a wild guess who.

 - The Unreveal: For Spike.
-Jet and Ed spends the episode uncovering Mad Pierrot's true identity and background story before finally attempting to relay them to Spike.
+Jet and Ed spend the episode uncovering Mad Pierrot's true identity and background story before finally attempting to relay it to Spike.
 But at this point Pierrot is dead, and so Spike no longer cares who or what he is and declines to find out.

 - Villainous Breakdown: Pierrot spends his last moments crying for his mother after being stabbed in the leg.